Academic Clinical Funding Plan

-To ensure that you are supported and on target to meet your academic and clinical deliverables, progress will be reported on and discussed at the midpoint of each contract year or more often as may be required by you and/or your U/DH.
+To ensure that you are supported and on target to meet your academic and clinical deliverables, progress will be reported on and discussed as you and/or your PH deem necessary.

-The department FAM will ensure the mid-point and annual review meetings are scheduled.
+The department FAM will ensure the review meetings are scheduled.

-Within 15 days of the end of your contract year you will need to submit to your FAM the following:
+In advance of your review meeting, you will need to submit to your FAM the following:

 At a minimum, the following topics will be discussed: